mengze-hong/UXBench/README.md

 **Content warning:** As the dataset reflects real user interactions, it may contain offensive language, profanity, violence, or other sensitive content.
 Please use with caution.

+**Privacy:** This dataset may include information derived from real users.
+While efforts have been made to anonymize sensitive data, privacy risks may remain.
+You must not use this dataset to identify, re-identify, contact, profile, track, or infer the identity of any individual.
+Use of this dataset indicates your agreement to comply with all applicable privacy, data protection, and research ethics requirements.

 ---

 ## ⚖️ License